Exercise 3: Adversarial Search in Gomoku

 "evabaileyP3" or "ebaileyP3".

-your files should be contained within an easily identifiable sub-directory.
+your files should be contained within a sub-directory with your email handle.